How To Delegate on IT Projects

 4 Problems About Doing It All Yourself

-Your plate is already full if you are performing your job in IT project management to the best of your ability.
+Your plate is already full if you are performing your job to the best of your ability.
 There is planning, meetings, reports, escalations, mitigations, counseling, stewarding, babysitting and a host of other official and non-official project management activities that fall under your purview.
 It is highly unlikely that anyone will come up to you and say “can I help you with that?”

 It’s not that people don’t care; it’s just that everyone else’s plate is extremely full already as well.
-It’s up to you to delegate to others in IT project management.
+It’s up to you to delegate to others.
 Otherwise, you will experience the following side effects of trying to do it all yourself.

 1. You Will Slow Things Down